guertinlab/Nascent_RNA_Methods/README.md

 ## Reference gene annotation

 The quality control metrics outlined herein require the counting of sequence reads that align to three genomic features: exons, intron, and promoter-proximal pause regions.
 Gene annotations are available from many sources and we outline retrieval and parsing of GTF files from Ensembl [@yates2020ensembl].
 The Ensembl website (http://www.ensembl.org/index.html) contains the information for the latest release, which at the time of writing this manuscript is release 104 for hg38.
 After retrieving and unzipping the file we parse out all exon 1 annotations.
 These coordinates include all annotated transcription start sites that correspond to different gene isoforms.
 Ensembl chromosome numbers do not include the preceding "chr", so the first `sed` command appends "chr" to the chromosome name for downstream compatibility with the reference genome chromosome names.
 The output is then piped to `awk`, which prints the following fields: chromosome coordinates in columns 1-3, Ensembl transcript ID (ENST), gene name, and strand.
 Subsequent `sed` commands drop the semicolon and quote characters from the gene and Ensembl IDs while editing the mitochondrial chromosome to match the reference genome, "chrM" replacing "chrMT".
-Finally the exon output is sorted by the first column (chromosome), then the second column (starting position), in ascending order.
-The gene annotations are processed similarly, except the Ensembl gene ID (ENSG) replaces ENST in column 4 and the file is sorted by the fifth column (gene name).
+Finally we sort the exon output by the first column (chromosome), then the second column (starting position), in ascending order.
+The gene annotations are processed similarly, except the Ensembl gene ID (ENSG) replaces ENST in column 4 and we sort the file by the fifth column (gene name).
 \scriptsize
 ```bash
 release=104